 Approximately 14,000 photographs dating from 1880 to the present are included in the collection.
 We recently added over 3,000 slides of present day Amana to the collection.
 The library contains extensive genealogical records.
 Oral histories of over 150 residents who lived during the communal era are recorded on cassette, transcribed, and indexed.
 The museum actively collects articles and research work on Amana and its history.

 Policy for use of the Library & Archives

 - Use of the Amana Heritage Society Library and Archives shall be only for purposes consonant with the goals and interests of the Amana Heritage Society.
 Library and Archives use is by appointment only.
 No Library and Archives materials shall be allowed to be removed from the premises.
 Museum staff must be present with persons using the Library and Archives.
 Only museum staff may remove and replace materials from their storage places.
 Photocopies of books and documents may be made if the condition of the material allows and only with the consent of museum staff.
-A charge of $.20 per page will be assessed.
-A user's fee shall be assessed according to the following schedule: $15 per hour up to a maximum of $30 per day up to a maximum of $100 per week.
+A charge of $.25 per page will be assessed.
+A user's fee shall be the price of regular admission into the museum each time a user comes to use the library, archives, and/or artifacts.
+Members have free access and thus a user can choose to become a member instead of paying for each visit.
 Museum staff may provide reference services in response to phone, mail or email requests.
 A fee of $15 per hour will be charged for staff research services.

 - Use and duplication of photographs in the collection is subject to the following:

 - Photographs must be handled according to staff instruction.
 If the condition of the photograph allows, photocopies of the image may be made at a charge of $.50 per photograph.
 Duplicates of photographs may be provided according to the current price schedule.

 - The user must obtain proper permission to publish a photograph and agree to the conditions on the Permission to Publish Photographs form.
 Obtaining release for any copyrighted materials is entirely the responsibility of the user.